MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-diagnostics-health-check.md

 1. Check the Global Secure Access client event log for errors.
 1. Run the Health check tests again.

-### DNS over HTTPS not supported
+### Domain Name System (DNS) over HTTPS not supported
 For the Global Secure Access client to acquire network traffic by a fully qualified domain name (FQDN) destination (as opposed to an IP destination), the client needs to read the DNS requests sent by the device to the DNS server.
-This means that DNS over HTTPS must be *disabled* if the forwarding profile contains FQDN rules.
+This means that if the forwarding profile contains FQDN rules, you must disable DNS over HTTPS.

 #### Secure DNS disabled in OS
 To disable DNS over HTTPS in Windows, refer to [Secure DNS Client over HTTPS (DoH)](/windows-server/networking/dns/doh-client-support#configure-the-dns-client-to-support-doh.md).